 Weekly services will continue to be recorded and posted on the web site

-In April, we do also plan on moving back to a more “normal” worship schedule in a phased approach.
+In May and June, we do also plan on moving back to a more “normal” worship schedule in a phased approach.
 We will begin with in person service in the sanctuary on first and third Sundays and following Wednesdays, while having communion only services on the 2nd and 4th Sundays and following Wed (5th will be communion service).

 Communion Only Services

 Communion-only services (by sign-up) will continue to be offered on Sunday mornings (@ 8:30am, 9:30am, and 10:30am) and Wednesday evenings (@ 5:30pm and 6:30pm).

 Standard COVID practices observed (Masks and physical distancing)

 Call for reservation (608-356-3230)

 - Only main doors open 15 minutes before service